mondoohq/cnspec/extra/README.md

 ### Join the community!

-Join the [Mondoo Slack Community](https://mondoo.link/slack) to collaborate on policy as code and security automation.
+Join the [Mondoo Community GitHub Discussions](https://github.com/orgs/mondoohq/discussions) to collaborate on policy as code and security automation.